Interim government of Muhammad Yunus: Economic affairs

 On 25 April 2025, the interim government issued a presidential ordinance to restructure the National Board of Revenue (NBR).
 The ordinance stated that the NBR would be dissolved and replaced by two new divisions under the Ministry of Finance – the Revenue Policy Division (RPD) and the Revenue Management Division (RMD).
 Accordingly, on 13 May 2025, the government dissolved NBR and Internal Resources Division (IRD) and split into two new agencies, through Revenue Policy and Revenue Management Ordinance, 2025.
 According to the ordinance, where RPD's work would be to monitor the implementation of tax laws and the tax collection situation, the RMD's work would be to collect revenues.
 Officers of income tax and customs cadres protested the discussion and called for revocation.

+Manufacturing sector continued to struggle and job crisis persisted.
+According to an internal government survey, between August 2024 and July 2025, nearly 245 factories closed, affecting around 100,000 workers.
+The closures deepened unemployment and prevented recovery in the job market.
+Unemployment remained high, particularly among graduates, and, according to the executive director of Bangladesh Institute of Labour Studies (BILS), many displaced workers moved into low-quality informal jobs.
+Rizwanul Islam, former special adviser at the ILO, described the crisis as a transition from "jobless growth" to a "growthless and jobless economy."

+Private investment declined from 24 percent of GDP in June 2024 to 22.48 percent in June 2025, one of the sharpest drops in four decades, while public investment fell to a ten-year low, with Annual Development Programme implementation at 11.5 percent between July and November, according to the Centre for Policy Dialogue.

+By September 2025, defaulted loans rose to Tk 6,44,515 crore (35.73 percent of total loans) and total government debt reached Tk 22,50,904 crore by the end of FY2024-25, as reported by Bangladesh Bank.
+Bangladesh's default loan ratio became the highest in the world.

-Owing to the strained India-Bangladesh relations, Bangladesh restricted import of yarn from India, who in return, restricted the import of jute from the former.
+Owing to the strained India-Bangladesh relations, Bangladesh restricted import of yarn from India.
+The latter, in return, restricted the import of jute from the former.

+30 lakhs or 3 million more people fell into poverty during the interim government tenure.

 Foreign affairs

 President Joe Biden with Chief Adviser Yunus at the U.N.
 Headquarters in the New York City.